 Employees may request to cash out up to a maximum of 40 hours of unused, accrued Vacation time once per year, unless the requested amount would deplete their total unused, accrued Vacation.
 All such requests must be approved by the Executive Director.

-Upon separation, employees will be paid for unused vacation time and compensatory time.
+Upon separation, employees will be paid for unused vacation time.

 E. Sick Leave